Beauty SEO Tips

 Skin Care SEO Keywords

-As you can see, the term “tropical skincare” has the highest average monthly searches which peak in December.
+The term “tropical skincare” has the highest average monthly searches, which peak in December.
 Click here to view the complete list of Skincare SEO keywords.
 Please note, I have excluded keywords with an average search volume of less than 100.

 Makeup SEO Keywords